Q: What is Amazon CodeCommit?

-Q: How do I restore a deleted AWS CodeCommit repository?
+Q: How do I restore a deleted Amazon CodeCommit repository?

-Deleting an AWS CodeCommit repository is a destructive one-way operation that cannot be undone.
+Deleting an Amazon CodeCommit repository is a destructive one-way operation that cannot be undone.
 To restore a deleted repository, you will need to create the repository again and use either a backup or a local copy from a full clone to upload the data.
 We recommend using IAM policies along with MFA-protection to restrict users who can delete repositories.
-For more details, see the Can I use AWS Identity and Access Management (IAM) to manage access to AWS CodeCommit? question in the Security section of the FAQ.
+For more details, see the Can I use Amazon Identity and Access Management (IAM) to manage access to Amazon CodeCommit? question in the Security section of the FAQ.

-Q: How do I manage code reviews with AWS CodeCommit?
+Q: How do I manage code reviews with Amazon CodeCommit?

 CodeCommit supports code reviews and enables you to set permissions on branches of your code.
 Please see our documentation for help with code reviews or branch-level permissions.